Skip to content

 Photograph of a person at a laptop looking fatigued.

-• distress for those who are committed to the work but see inadequate results
+• the frustration, or even exhaustion, experienced by those who are committed to the work but see limited results

 Marr (2019) suggests that ‘when good intentions and hard work don’t produce results both leaders and employees begin to feel diversity fatigue. […] At its core it is about losing hope that the status quo can change.’
 She goes on to advise three ways to overcome diversity fatigue: